 The decision-making process in the GECF is transparent and open.
 In the Ministerial Meeting and in the Executive Board, each member has one vote, regardless of their production, exporting or reserves level or any other factor.
 All resolutions of the Ministerial Meeting other than on procedural matters require the unanimous agreement of all members, whereas the procedural matters in the Ministerial Meeting and the decisions of the Executive Board are undertaken on the basis of simple majority of votes of attending Members.

 As it is stipulated in the GECF Statute, our organization is open to every gas-exporting country that shares the common interests and objectives of the Forum’s Statute.
 Once a country officially expresses interest in becoming part of the organization, the Ministerial Meeting decides on the application for membership and issues a Resolution.

 Now we are conducting talks at official and unofficial levels with a number of potential States.
 We are convinced that the more gas-exporters join the GECF, the more representative and solid our voice will sound in the world arena, and be better heard by major stakeholders across various gas markets.

 The Member Countries are: Algeria, Bolivia, Equatorial Guinea, Egypt, Iran, Libya, Nigeria, Qatar, Russia, Trinidad and Tobago, and Venezuela.
-There are also nine Observer Members: Angola, Azerbaijan, Iraq, Kazakhstan, Malaysia, Norway, Peru, and United Arab Emirates.
+There are also 7 Observer Members: Angola, Azerbaijan, Iraq, Malaysia, Mozambique, Norway, Peru, and United Arab Emirates.